History of clothing and textiles: Neolithic Age

+Bronze Age

+Scraps of wool fabric from the Bronze Age and Iron Age have been found in the salt mines of Hallstatt Austria.
+The fabric scraps were residuals of rags used in the mines.
+The rags, in turn were scraps from worn out garments.

+The Bronze age fabrics are relatively coarse in part due to the coarse wool available from the sheep at the time.
+The wool had a large amount of kemp (guard hairs).
+The weaves, however, included both simple plain weave (i.e., tabby weave) and more sophisticated twill weave.
+Twill woven fabrics have better drape than plain woven ones.
+The fabric colors were both natural and dyed.

-Iron Age Europe
+Iron Age

+Iron age fabrics are finer than Bronze Age.
+The spun thread was very uniform and fine.
+Some iron age fabrics also had patterns of stripes woven in.
+The finer fabric has been attributed to the development of breeds of sheep with finer wool and less kemp.

-The Iron Age is broadly identified as stretching from the end of the Bronze Age around 1200 BC to 500 AD and the beginning of the Medieval period.
-Bodies and clothing have been found from this period, preserved by the anaerobic and acidic conditions of peat bogs in northwestern Europe.
+Other Iron Age fabrics from northwestern Europe have been found on bodies preserved by the anaerobic and acidic conditions of peat bogs.
 A Danish recreation of clothing found with such bodies indicates woven wool dresses, tunics and skirts.
 These were largely unshaped and held in place with leather belts and metal brooches or pins.
 Garments were not always plain, but incorporated decoration with contrasting colours, particularly at the ends and edges of the garment.
 Men wore breeches, possibly with lower legs wrapped for protection, although Boucher states that long trousers have also been found.
 Warmth came from woollen shawls and capes of animal skin, probably worn with the fur facing inwards for added comfort.
 Caps were worn, also made from skins, and there was an emphasis on hair arrangements, from braids to elaborate Suebian knots.
 Soft laced shoes made from leather protected the foot.